Table of Contains

 Also, it must be noted that the definition of the business operation and workflow are basic to internal control.

-This structure enables what document information is being used where.
-Even when a part of the operation is replaced by another service, the impact of document information management in other operations can be minimized.
+This structure enables what documentn is being used where.
+Even when a part of the operation is replaced by another service, the impact of document and information management in other operations can be minimized.

-• The assurance of the credibility of document information received via non-physical interaction.
+The assurance of the credibility of document received via non-physical interaction.

 A transaction via the web involves a variety of risks, such as identity theft, non-delivery, discrepancy in format and failure to determine the reliability of the document content.